micmejia/bible-dump/NKJV/Jeremiah/Jer 49.md

 ## Judgment on Edom

 ###### 7
 Against Edom.
-Thus says the Lord of hosts: "_Is_ wisdom no more in Teman?
+Thus says the Lord of hosts: "Is wisdom no more in Teman?
 Has counsel perished from the prudent?
 Has their wisdom vanished?

 ###### 8
 Flee, turn back, dwell in the depths, O inhabitants of Dedan!
-For I will bring the calamity of Esau upon him, The time _that_ I will punish him.
+For I will bring the calamity of Esau upon him, The time that I will punish him.

 ###### 9
-If grape-gatherers came to you, Would they not leave _some_ gleaning grapes?
+If grape-gatherers came to you, Would they not leave some gleaning grapes?
 If thieves by night, Would they not destroy until they have enough?

 ###### 10
 But I have made Esau bare; I have uncovered his secret places, And he shall not be able to hide himself.
-His descendants are plundered, His brethren and his neighbors, And he _is_ no more.
+His descendants are plundered, His brethren and his neighbors, And he is no more.

 ###### 11
-Leave your fatherless children, I will preserve _them_ alive; And let your widows trust in Me."
+Leave your fatherless children, I will preserve them alive; And let your widows trust in Me."

 ###### 12
-For thus says the Lord: "Behold, those whose judgment _was_ not to drink of the cup have assuredly drunk.
-And _are_ you the one who will altogether go unpunished?
-You shall not go unpunished, but you shall surely drink _of it._
+For thus says the Lord: "Behold, those whose judgment was not to drink of the cup have assuredly drunk.
+And are you the one who will altogether go unpunished?
+You shall not go unpunished, but you shall surely drink of it.

 ###### 13
 For I have sworn by Myself," says the Lord, "that Bozrah shall become a desolation, a reproach, a waste, and a curse.
 And all its cities shall be perpetual wastes."